redlegoman/kiosk-mode2/README.md

 ## Important Info

 * If you need to disable Kiosk-Mode temporarily add `?disable_km` to the end of your URL.
-* Config is placed in the root of your Lovelace config: `kiosk_mode:` should not be indented & is per dashboard.
+* Config is placed in the root of your Lovelace config: `kiosk_mode2:` should not be indented & is per dashboard.
 * If you want the same settings on other dashboards you'll need to repeat the config on those dashboards as well.
 * Refresh page after config changes.